byteface/domonic/README.md

 ```

-Then you can tweak it to get what you need and build new components quicker.
+Then you can edit/tweak it to get what you need and build new components quicker.

 ### EXAMPLE PROJECT